 After submission of the completed form, the applicant will be provided with a written acknowledgement of the application.
 The acknowledgement will include a request for omitted or incomplete documents if required.
 Once all documents have been received, assessment of the application will take place and a recommendation will be made to either grant or refuse the application.
 If the recommendation is to approve the granting of the licence, the licence will be issued to the applicant.
 If the recommendation is to refuse the granting of the licence the reasons for the refusal will be provided to the applicant.

-Cannabis products supplied in or from NSW (other than when dispensed to a patient) must be packaged and labelled as Schedule 8 drugs (unless a Schedule 4 cannabidiol product), unless otherwise exempted by the Secretary, NSW Health.
+Cannabis medicines supplied in or from NSW (other than when dispensed to a patient) must be packaged and labelled as Schedule 8 drugs (unless a Schedule 4 cannabidiol product), unless otherwise exempted by the Secretary, NSW Health.

 It is illegal to label a product suggesting it is a cannabis product if it is not.

 Contact details for further information